 UKD-H series High Voltage DC Contactor is primarily designed for reliable power switching control in critical DC power systems.

-Ask a QuoteA high voltage DC contactor is an electrically operated switch designed to make and break DC circuits under load, using an electromagnetic coil to close the main contacts and a gas-filled sealed chamber to extinguish the DC arc when the contacts open.
-Unlike AC contactors that benefit from the natural current zero-crossing every 10 milliseconds (at 50 Hz), DC contactors must force the arc to extinguish by increasing the arc voltage through contact separation speed, gas cooling and magnetic blowout.
-The UKC7 hermetically sealed design prevents arc gases from escaping into the surrounding enclosure, which is critical in sealed battery containers where accumulated hydrogen from normal battery operation could create an explosion hazard if exposed to an unsealed switching arc.
-This selection guide covers current rating, coil voltage, auxiliary contacts and mounting configuration.
+Ask a QuoteA high voltage DC contactor is an electrically operated switch designed to break DC circuits under load using an electromagnetic coil and a gas-filled sealed chamber.
+Unlike AC contactors, DC contactors must actively force arc extinction via contact separation speed and gas cooling.
+The UKD-H hermetically sealed design prevents arc gases from escaping, which is critical in sealed battery containers to avoid potential hydrogen explosion hazards.
+This guide covers current ratings, coil voltages, and mounting configurations for the UKD-H series.

-KRIPAL high-voltage DC contactors are manufactured in a cleanroom assembly environment where the hermetically sealed ceramic arc chamber is evacuated and backfilled with hydrogen-nitrogen gas mixture.
-Each contactor undergoes coil pickup and dropout voltage verification, contact resistance measurement, and dielectric withstand testing for global battery energy storage and EV charging infrastructure applications.
+KRIPAL UKD-H series high-voltage DC contactors are manufactured in a cleanroom environment, where the hermetically sealed ceramic arc chamber is evacuated and backfilled with a high-purity hydrogen-nitrogen gas mixture.
+Each contactor undergoes rigorous pickup and dropout voltage verification, contact resistance measurement, and dielectric withstand testing to meet the demanding requirements of global battery energy storage and EV charging infrastructure.

 The ceramic-to-metal seal assembly is performed in a controlled-atmosphere environment.
 After evacuation to below 10 to the power of minus 3 Pa, the chamber is backfilled with a hydrogen-nitrogen gas mixture optimized for arc quenching in DC switching.
 Each sealed chamber is helium leak-tested to verify hermeticity below 1 times 10 to the power of minus 8 Pa-cubic-meters per second.